-No. Iron may cause the formation of dark color stools which can make it difficult for the physician to complete your colonoscopy if your preparation is less than optimal.
-We recommend you stop taking your oral iron supplements 7 days prior to your procedure.
+No. Iron may cause the formation of dark-colored stools, which can make it difficult for the physician to complete your colonoscopy.
+We recommend you stop taking your oral iron supplements at least one week before your procedure.

 Our commitment is to provide the highest level of quality care to our patients.